Zippy-boy/wire-pod/Installation.md

 - ***NOTE: This section is for production bots only.
 If you have an OSKR/dev-unlocked bot, skip this part.***

+- What this section does:
+    -   Puts the bot in recovery mode, where you can put on any (production-signed) firmware version
+    -   It does NOT matter what firmware version you start on. v1.8, v1.6, v2.0, etc. This is able to put any bot on the software version it needs to be on.
+    -   Applies a special firmware compiled by DDL which allows functionality with escape pod
+        -   The use of this OTA does not require paying for escape pod
+        -   You can tell if this software is applied by not by going to the CCIS page and looking at the firmware string.
+It should have `ep` at the end of it.
+        -   Just running v2.0.* on your bot is NOT enough.
+You need this special ep firmware.

 1. Put Vector into recovery mode.
 This can be done by setting him on the charger and holding his button for ~15 seconds.
 He will turn off.
 Keep holding until the lights come back on.
     - This is NOT the same as clearing user data.
 This step will not clear user data.

 2. Once he has reached the anki.com/v or ddl.io/v screen, open Chrome (some other Chromium-based browsers work too) on a device with Bluetooth support and go to [https://keriganc.com/vector-wirepod-setup](https://keriganc.com/vector-wirepod-setup).
     - If you see an error about Chrome, even though you are running Chrome, enter `chrome://flags` in your URL bar, enable "Enable experimental web platform features", relaunch Chrome, then try again.
-    - On many Linux distributions, you will need to open the Bluetooth menu and have it discovering in the background as you try pairing with vector-epod-setup.
+    - On many Linux distributions, you may need to open the system's Bluetooth settings menu and have it discovering in the background as you try pairing with vector-wirepod-setup.
+        -   BLE support is much more stable in the very modern distros, like Debian bookworm, so you don't need to do this on some

 3. Follow the directions.
 The bot should start downloading an update.
 Once it is done, keep the page open but don't do anything else on the page.
 Follow the steps below to install wire-pod.